Meet the team at FIDO

 After being in research for 10 years, I made a career switch within Henry Ford Hospital and moved into Simulation Based Education for training human medical professionals.
 I just completed my MS in Medical and Healthcare Simulation at the beginning of 2018.
 While I find satisfaction in prepping and administering simulation educational activities for learners from many medical specialties, it does not satisfy my desire to work and be with animals.
 This is where FIDO comes in.
 I have taken many classes here at FIDO with my own dogs, just because I wanted to engage and build stronger relationships with my dogs.
 I love training my dogs and others wanting to learn.
 I began assisting in classes at the end of 2018 and have not looked back.

-Currently, I plan to sit for the CPDT test once I am eligible and will continue education to develop my skills in helping people improve communication with their dogs to have successful training outcomes and build upon their bonds.
+I am a graduate of the Karen Pryor Academy Dog Trainer Professional program (KPA-CTP).
+I will continue to develop my skills in helping people improve communication with their dogs to have successful training outcomes and build upon their bonds.

 I am shared by my husband, 3 dogs (2 heelers and a puggle), and a cat.
 I look forward to sharing my knowledge and experience with you.